poetry

 be as generous as the mother is.

-of being raised to obey a hungry ghost
+of being raised to obey the hungry ghost

 of a culture that gave us nothing to believe in,